HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### Requirements of key subsystems

-In light of these user stories - utilising disciplined agile practices we tried to prioritise the concerns and desires raised from the user stories.
-As well as develop a clear profile of potential Users of the GuardianCycle.
+In light of these user stories, we used disciplined agile practices to prioritise the concerns and desires raised from the user stories as well as develop a clear profile of potential Users of GuardianCycle.

 #### Profile of users from stories